Tomahawkd/CICFlowMeter/README.md

 1. The repo is only tested on Windows platform.
 2. The native library is acquired from the forked repo.
 3. For more information about jnetpcap, please follow the [link](https://sourceforge.net/projects/jnetpcap/).
+4. The tool will generate tons of logs while running

 ## Commandline Help
 ```